3drobotics/solodevguide/book/example-webserver.md

 This can provide an alternate interface to Solo internals than just the Solo app.
 For example, you can create a ground control station written entirely in JavaScript and HTML, or allow a control panel for custom (or even fully autonomous) actions by Solo!

-## Running the server
+**NOTE:** To run this example, please `git clone` or download all the files in the [webserver folder](https://github.com/3drobotics/solodevguide/tree/master/examples/webserver) on Github.

-**NOTE:** To run this example, please `git clone` or download all the files in the [webserver folder](https://github.com/3drobotics/solodevguide/tree/master/examples/webserver) in this repository.
+## Using Flask

 To run the server, we're going to use a package called Flask.
 The requirements we are building into this package are the following: